Respiratory Hygiene and Infections

 - seek medical attention if you become unwell, feverish or if your symptoms become severe

-- contact your travel insurance for assistance with issues such as medical expenses for local medical care or postponement of travel due to illness.
+- contact your travel insurance company for assistance with issues such as medical expenses for local medical care or postponement of travel due to illness.

 URTIs are mostly caused by viruses and may cause: